ShikoMeela/nodejs-shopping-cart/README.md

  > @(connect):1:6

  *Sometimes it's unclear when certain things have to be running in the background*

+ ###Video #5
+ - When connecting the database to the view, I found that the contents of my `product.js` were outputting twice.

+ Troubleshooting:
+  - In the terminal I went to my `mongodb/bin` directory and ran `./mongo`
+  - I looked at the data inside my database using:
+  > use shopping
+  > db.products.find()
+  (in Video #4)

+  And realized that I ran `node product-seeder.js` twice...
+Oops.

+  I manually removed the contents of the database using:

+  > db.dropDatabase();

+  Note: updating the contents of `product-seeder.js` will not update the contents of the database automatically. `product-seeder.js` has to be run in the terminal again using `node product-seeder.js`

 ##Personal Comments:
  - My first look at routing and creating a Node application from scratch